Gastrointestinal (GI) microbiome

 Children, even as the innate and adaptive immune systems begin to mature, are at risk from many pathogenic viruses, bacteria, fungi and parasites.
 The immune system gradually matures from infancy continuing into childhood.
 The accumulation of immunological memory is critical in childhood as this memory persists into old age, influencing the immune response in adulthood.

 Antibiotic use is commonly associated with disturbed GI flora.
-Probiotics can help maintain beneficial GI flora in infants and children during antibiotic use.
+Probiotics can help maintain beneficial GI flora in children during antibiotic use.
 Probiotics are best taken

 2-3 hours away from antibiotics for greater effect.